LastPass Review 2023: Still Worth Recommending?

 Installation & Usage

-Select a secure master password that you can easily remember.
+Create a secure master password that you can easily remember.

-You can import data sets that you've saved elsewhere.
+Import data sets that you've saved elsewhere.

-Everything in the Browser
+All in the browser

-Browser Extension
+Browser extension

-The LastPass Vault
+LastPass Web Vault

 Overall, LastPass is easy to use and well-organized, even if the way that data sets are grouped could have been better thought out.
 Some users might miss the presence of a desktop version.
 Since there's a web app, you'll also have to occasionally contend with longer (or shorter) loading times.